← Back to blog

 Your AI agent just resolved a support ticket.
 How much did that cost?

 Not the LLM API call — the whole thing.
-The 15 LLM calls, the 8 tool invocations, the knowledge base search, the MCP server lookup, and the Stripe payment it triggered.
+The 5 LLM calls, the 3 tool invocations, the knowledge base lookup, and the email API call.
 Most teams can't answer this question.
-That's a problem, because the answer is often 10-50x more than they expected.
+We couldn't either, so we instrumented our own workflows and started measuring.

 LLM Calls (x5)